Close connectedness of the moduli stack of reduced curves: The action of Aut(A c+) and close connectedness of U gn

-We will perform row reduction in order to find a new basis whose limit, obtained by plugging in $a = 0$, remains a basis.
+We will find a new basis whose limit, obtained by plugging in $a = 0$, remains a basis.
 This will be a basis of $\lim\limits_{a \to 0} \phi_a(B)$.
+The method is a controlled Gaussian elimination: after rescaling each row so that its trailing term is $1$, we eliminate repeated trailing columns from bottom to top, preserving the lowest nonzero term in each row.
 The row reduction is done independently for each $t_i$, so we write out the process only for the unibranch case to unburden the notation.